 For those responsible for compliance, customer onboarding or data security, a robust UBO identification process is critical.
 We might have more information at our fingertips than ever before, but even in this digital age, getting this right is still a laborious undertaking.
 Smoother, more accurate and efficient methods can solve the core challenges for all those involved.
 Your business then has room to grow without increasing workload, headcount, spend or risk.

-Here are a few ways that RPA can improve a UBO identification process:
+Here are a few ways that IPA can improve a UBO identification process:

 increase quality of UBO profiling